-The Independence Creek Preserve is a significant piece of West Texas’ natural heritage.
+The Nature Conservancy’s (TNC) Independence Creek Preserve is a significant piece of West Texas’ natural heritage.
+Here, spectacular vistas of flattop mesas and dramatic canyons meet woodlands, desert scrub and honey-colored prairie grasses.
 The pristine waters of this desert oasis make a substantial contribution to the Pecos River corridor wildlife community downstream.
-Furthermore, the creek itself sustains diverse and abundant flora and fauna including several rare and endangered species.
+Independence Creek, for which the preserve is named, flows for eight miles through the preserve, sustaining diverse and abundant flora and fauna including several rare and endangered species.